YugantGotmare/Dental-Imaging-and-Analysis-using-Computer-Vision/README.md

-# 🦷 Dental Analysis System
+# 🦷 Dental Imaging Analysis System

 ## 📋 Overview
-The **Dental Analysis System** is an advanced web-based application built with Streamlit that leverages AI and computer vision for comprehensive dental image analysis.
+The **Dental Imaging Analysis System** is an advanced web-based application built with Streamlit that leverages AI and computer vision for comprehensive dental image analysis.
 The system provides three specialized analysis modes: teeth segmentation, nerve segmentation, and caries detection, enabling dental professionals and researchers to perform detailed diagnostic assessments.

 ## ✨ Features